newlandsvalley/purescript-soundfonts/README.md

 *  When playing a note that uses an AudioBuffer.
 *  And in non-essential API functions canPlayOgg and isWebAudioEnabled.

-All that has been provided so far is a proof of concept.
 A SoundFont can be loaded from Benjamin Gleitzman's package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts), decoded and stored.
 A succession of notes can then be played through the SoundFont buffers.

+This is intended to be functionally equivalent to purescript-polymorphic soundfonts.
+The major difference from a user perspective is that the soundfonts are no longer implicit and have to be stored by the user and passed to the __playNote__ functions.
+The rarely used function to get the current time from the Audio Context has been dropped.
+The function to load the piano soundfont from a local resource has not yet been implemented.

 ## Build